NOo0B1/FollowMeEnhanced/ReadMe.txt

                              disabled, who is being followed).

 The received whisper can be one of:
-   "!follow" - Puts auto-follow on the whisper sender "!status" - whispers the status (enabled/disabled) to the sender.
+   "#follow" - Puts auto-follow on the whisper sender "#status" - whispers the status (enabled/disabled) to the sender.
                if following, will report who is being followed.

 NOTES:  Auto-follow is exclusive.
 That is, you can be put